Classical codes for quantum broadcast channels: Superposition coding inner bound

 where the first inequality follows from the inequality

-which holds for all $\rho$, $\sigma$, and $\Lambda$ such that $0\leq \rho,\sigma,\Lambda\leq I$.
+which holds for all subnormalized states $\rho$ and $\sigma$, and $\Lambda$ such that $0\leq \Lambda\leq I$.
 The second inequality follows from the Gentle Operator Lemma for ensembles (see Lemma~\ref{lem:gentle-operator} in the appendix) and the properties of typical projectors for sufficiently large $n$.